 The Divorce Rate Is Actually Dropping

 No-fault divorce streamlines and simplifies the process.
 Though there was an initial upswing in the dissolution of marriage, the divorce rate has declined steadily since.
-Leaving out those where one spouse died, approximately 70% of marriages in the 1990s made it until their 15th anniversary.
-This is up from around 65% in the ‘70s and ‘80s.
-Moving into the 2000s, the divorce rate is even lower.
+Leaving out those where one spouse died, approximately 70% of marriages in the 1990’s made it until their 15th anniversary.
+This is up from around 65% in the ‘70’s and ‘80’s.

 Unlike many previous generations, marriage isn’t a given.
 People aren’t in as great a hurry to get hitched and settle down, and many marriages are less rushed.
 These days, people are pushing it off and taking their time to get it right.
 Essentially, if people are going to go through the effort of marriage, many want to make sure it sticks.
 And the divorce rate appears to reflect these trends.